 What is an X-ray?

-X-ray, a type of high-energy electromagnetic radiation, is often used for cancer diagnosis, staging and treatment.
+An X-ray, a type of high-energy electromagnetic radiation, is often used for medical imaging.
+X-ray technology may be used to examine many parts of the body.
+This image-guided technology is an important procedure for cancer diagnosis, staging and treatment.

-An X-ray uses electromagnetic radiation to make images.
+An X-ray uses electromagnetic radiation to create images.
 The image is recorded on a film, called a radiograph.
-The images produced appear light or dark, depending on the absorption rates of the different tissues.
-For example, dense materials, such as bone, show up as white on a film, while fat and muscle appear as varying shades of gray.
+The images produced appear light or dark, depending on the absorption rates of the various tissues.
+For example, dense materials, such as bone, show up white on a film, while fat and muscle may appear in varying shades of gray.

-An X-ray exam is fast and painless.
-In low doses, X-rays can be used to construct images of structures inside the body to detect and stage a tumor.
-In higher doses X-rays can be used in radiation therapy to help destroy cancerous cells in the body.
+An X-ray exam is quick and painless.
+In low doses, X-rays may be used to create images of structures inside the body to detect and stage a tumor.
+Radiation exposure from an X-ray for imaging is low, and research suggests the benefits far outweigh the risks.
+In higher doses, X-rays may be used in radiation therapy to help destroy cancerous cells in the body.